-Before Workday, however, manual planning was impeding organizational agility—essential to its success.
+Before Workday, however, manual planning was impeding organisational agility – essential to its success.
 The company was still doing strategic planning via spreadsheets, resulting in fragmented data and shortcomings in collaboration that undercut its ability to actively plan or manage expansion.

 Doing so unlocked opportunities for cross-functional collaboration and performance improvements.
 With a new planning foundation using consistent, real-time data, Rubrik sought to accelerate planning processes even further by developing third-party integrations with Workday Adaptive Planning.

-With renewed agility and visibility across the entire organization, Rubrik can be more responsive to market trends and make faster decisions supported by up-to-the-minute management reporting and personalized analytics.
+With renewed agility and visibility across the entire organisation, Rubrik can be more responsive to market trends and make faster decisions supported by up-to-the-minute management reporting and personalised analytics.

 Invalid data hindered decision-making.